MiriamNagar/OOP_a_Assignments/README.md

 ## Tests
 In GroupAdmin and ConcreteMember classes we added a few methods to have an easier time testing the classes, it is mentioned in the javadoc which methods those are.
 Also, for each function in each class we made a different test.

+## complexity
+In this project we used ArrayList data structure to contain the members list and states list.
+The reason we chose this Data Structure is because memory wise we saw that an ArrayList takes less memory than other data structures such as LinkedList and Hashmap also, the two main methods we use most is adding a member, and adding a state to list both done in constant time complexity. also, the update function in ConcreteMember is also constant.